arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 ## Install Arduino Cloud for Chromebook

 To use Arduino boards on Chromebook, you need to install the **Arduino Cloud for Chromebook** app.
-This app handles serial communication with the board, and is replacing the previous Chrome Apps[^chrome-apps].
+This app handles serial communication with the board and is replacing the previous Chrome Apps[^chrome-apps].

 Follow these steps to install Arduino Cloud for Chromebook: